 President Hayes agreed.

 Since the Secret Service already ran four 'public' offices in the country's largest eastern cities, and a fifth in San Francisco, they decided to hide this underground facility near the center of America's quickly expanding web of railroads.
 From here, they could dispatch these truly undercover agents around the country, most rapidly.

 Hayes had the Mathematics Department of Washington University study this.
 Instead of sharping their pencils they checked with Washinton's Union Station, and discovered that Central Ohio was the center of the nation's railroads:

 “From Columbus's Union Station, passengers reach 25 of the nation's 28 largest towns, in less than one day.”

 President Hayes was also born and raised in Central Ohio.
-After being wounded 5 separate times in Civil War battles, he became a national (Northern) hero and rapidly rose to the ranks of Union General.
-He served some time running Camp Chase, a US Army base on top of Sullivant’s Hill (Now Columbus’ Hilltop).
+After being wounded five separate times in Civil War battles, he became a Northern hero and rapidly rose to the ranks of Union General.

-By the end of 1879, the Secret Service had erased, rewritten, or burned up, every written reference (or map), that mentioned this mine.
+Over the Secret Service had erased, rewritten, or burned up, every written reference (or map), that mentioned this site.
 However, Hayes' biggest remaining problem was explaining why the government needed a train station in these boondocks, several miles away from anything else.

-Two years later (March 1881), just several weeks after President James A. Garfield (also from Ohio, and another general who served at Camp Chase), replaced Hayes as president, he appointed Hayes as director of this new federal service:
+Two years later (March 1881), several weeks after President James A. Garfield (also from Ohio, and another general who served at Camp Chase), replaced Hayes as president, he appointed Him as director of a brand new federal service:

 The National Orphan Relief Agency (NORA)